laurenfazah/tic_tac_toe/notes.md

+bugs:
-can still click tile once win happens
+-can still click tile once win happens

+to do:
+-make responsive